 Tritium gas tube illumination was pioneered and developed by the Swiss company MB Microtec, which not only makes its own watches under the brand Traser, but also supplies other companies with these glowing tubes.
 Other uses for this tech include emergency exit signs and gun sights.
 Tritium is radioactive, but not at all harmful in the form or quantities found in watches today.

 Compared to conventional luminescent paint, tritium has some benefits and drawbacks.
 Unlike, say, Super-LumiNova, which is brightest directly after being charged and then fades significantly over the following hours (its quality, brightness, and longevity depend upon a number of factors), tritium glows steadily and consistently.
 However, tritium gas tubes have a half life of 12 years and will need to be replaced after roughly 24 years (modern lume such as Super LumiNova doesn’t last forever, either).
 Tritium glows less brightly than many lume applications at full charge, but will often be brighter within the first hour as the lume fades.

-Many watches use modern lume and tritium side by side with some colorful results, and the five ultra-bright watches below — many of a tactical or military nature — are representative of the best brands specifically known for their use of tritium illumination.
+Many watches use modern lume and tritium side by side with some colorful results, and the five light-show-on-your-wrist watches below — many of a tactical or military nature — are representative of the best brands specifically known for their use of tritium illumination.

 Other watch brands that use tritium, it’s safe to say, are not making this specialized product in-house.
 Traser, however, is unique as a watch brand owned by the Swiss company MB Microtec that produces and supplies much of the watch industry with these tiny glowing tubes.
 Traser has also provided watches to the US and other militaries.
-Its P68 Pathfinder has a Swiss automatic movement and is something of a light show in the dark with both Super LumiNova and tritium.
+Its 46mm-wide P68 Pathfinder has a Swiss automatic movement and is something of a light show in the dark with both Super LumiNova and tritium.